 Emer got invited to talk on the Mid-Morning Show to discuss Our Diligent souls and its recent local launch.
 A full audio-only recording can be found on LMFM’s website here or by clicking on the logo below.

 Writer’s workshops with Author of Our Diligent Souls Emer G.M.
 Lawless

-The workshops are suitable for all ages, for budding writers at any stage of the process.
-The focus is on novel and short-story, but it is guaranteed to inspire anyone with an inclination or genuine interest in writing.
+The workshops are suitable for all ages, for budding writers at any stage of their process.
+The focus is on fiction novel writing and short-stories, but it is guaranteed to inspire anyone with an inclination or genuine interest in writing.
 For more information you can follow this link to the Long Walk shopping centre website.

 10.00-10.30 Introduction…A brief synopsis of what is to be covered throughout the day.
 The clients are asked to introduce themselves, stating what they hope to get from the workshop and where they are at in the writing process.

 10.30-11.00 The importance of structure, creating a framework and corresponding timeline.
 Having the essential tools to hand.

 11.00-11.30 Stretching and minimising the synopsis to get a better feel for the chapter by chapter stage of events.
 Adapting the storyline for a work in progress.

 11.50-12.20 Creating memorable and distinctive characters.
 Separate storylines, character backgrounds, independent voices, isms, defining body language.
 Pacing new character introductions

 12.20- 12.50 The protagonist drive and anti-protagonist conflict.
 The use of subterfuge, aversion and story reconciliation.

 1.50-2.20 Creating verve- literary animation, rhythm and pace, intermittent paragraphs of prose.